ztalbot2000/homebridge-cmd4/README.md

 <br>

 ### <p>usage scenarios</p>
-perhaps you want to see what homebridge is all about, without actually owning a single accessory!<br>
+you want to see what homebridge is all about, without actually owning a single accessory!<br>
 just [Install](#installation) and use the [demo config](#Configuration) and you can try out pretty much all homebridge has to offer<br>
 <br>
-or perhaps you want to integrate a device into homebridge without writing your own plugin!<br>
+or you want to integrate a device into homebridge without writing your own plugin!<br>
-with a Cmd4 brings cli support for all [Supported Accessories][docs].
-Use a [Custom config](#Configuration) plus a simple script in any language.
+Cmd4 brings cli support for all [Supported Accessories][docs].
+Use a [Custom config](#Configuration) plus a simple script in your preferd language.
 <br><br><br><br>